BillTheBest/kapacitor/client/API.md

   enabled = false
 ```

-If the `config-override` service is disabled then the relevant API endpoints will return 404 not found errors.
+If the `config-override` service is disabled then the relevant API endpoints will return 403 forbidden errors.

 ### Recovering from bad configuration